4awpawz/fusion.ssg.web/src/templates/docs/configuration/fusionssg-configuration.md

 <em>CONFIGURATION</em>

-# fusions.json
+# fusions.ssg Configuration

-The following _configuration options_ are available for you to override in your project's _src/fusion.json file_:
+The following _configuration options_ are available for you to override in your project's _src/fusion.json_ file:

 1. <a href="#postsfolder">postsFolder</a>
 1. <a href="#baseurl">baseURL</a>